mrpowers-io/spark-style-guide/README.md

 ## Custom transformations

-Use multiple parameter lists when defining custom transformations, so you can use them with the `Dataset#transform` method.
+Use multiple parameter lists when defining custom transformations, so you can chain your custom transformations with the `Dataset#transform` method.
 Let's disregard this advice from the Databricks Scala style guide: "Avoid using multiple parameter lists.
 They complicate operator overloading, and can confuse programmers less familiar with Scala."

+You need to use multiple parameter lists to write awesome code like this:

 ```scala
 def withCat(name: String)(df: DataFrame): DataFrame = {